 Video delivery has become a dominant class of traffic on public networks.
 The wider market has embraced unicast streaming with the ability to adapt to network conditions as a means of delivering media on any type of access network.
 One of the reasons for its widespread adoption is the reuse of existing network technologies used to deliver other Internet services, in particular HTTP and Content Delivery Networks.
 Dynamic bit rate adaptation allows the streaming session to degrade gracefully as network conditions worsen, and to recover as they improve.

-This document specifies a reference functional architecture for an end-to-end system that delivers linear content over Internet Protocol (IP) networks in a scalable and standards-compliant manner.
+The present document specifies a reference functional architecture for an end-to-end system that delivers linear content over Internet Protocol (IP) networks in a scalable and standards-compliant manner.
 Scalability is achieved by means of IP multicast operating in parallel with and alongside conventional unicast delivery.
-The individual functions required for such a system are depicted in Figure 4.2-1 in clause 4.2, and the interactions between them are shown as named reference points.
-The functional architecture is intended as an abstract reference: real implementations may, for example, combine multiple functions in a single deployable unit.
-The architecture is intended to be independent of any particular Internet Protocol address family.
+The procedures and protocols used between the system functions are specified, along with data interchange formats, where appropriate.